tantadruj/debian-linux-kiosk/README.md

 ## Conclusion

 The system configured in this way should hopefully be more or less bulletproof.
-The user should not be able to do any sort of serious abuse.
+The user should not be able to abuse the system.
 If you find the potential for a serious abuse please let me know.

 The user can still change the names of shortcut icons on desktop, but that is not a detrimental problem, yet it is or can be an annoyance.

 There is also a question of data if you decide to permit the use of a USB key.
 You might want to consider limiting to where the user can write and or occasionally/regularly wipe the data.
-Issues may occur if you put too much limits on where the user may write.
+Issues may occur if you put too many restraints on where the user may write.

 If you decide to disallow USB keys either properly secure the computer case or disable USB functionality in BIOS, but then have a motherboard with PS2 ports along with suitable mouse and keyboard.